Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Literature Review

 \subsection{LLM- and RAG-Based Methods}

 The emergence of LLMs has further advanced FMEA reuse by enabling flexible handling of natural language.
 LLMs have been applied to structure general maintenance knowledge \citep{zhou2024causalkgpt,alvaro2025advanced} and to integrate with KGs for fault diagnosis \citep{peifeng2024joint}.
 RAG \citep{lewis2020retrieval} has been particularly promising.
 It retrieves documents relevant to a query and generates responses using an LLM.
-In industrial contexts, RAG has been explored for tasks such as digital twin support \citep{shi2025enhancing}, while in the FMEA domain, Bahr et al. \cite{bahr2025knowledge} combined FMEA KGs with RAG to retrieve semantically related fault causes, demonstrating higher reusability than direct worksheet search.
+In industrial contexts, RAG has been explored for tasks such as digital twin support \citep{shi2025enhancing} and fault diagnosis \citep{nie2026industrial,gao2026knowledge,liu2025intelligent,miao2025graph}.
+For example, in CNC machining, LLMs have been used to extract structured information, such as symptoms, causes, and solutions, from unstructured maintenance records for diagnosis \citep{nie2026industrial,gao2026knowledge,liu2025intelligent}.
+Miao et al. \cite{miao2025graph} combined a KG constructed from maintenance logs with component-level information of bogies in high-speed trains, employing RAG for fault diagnosis.
+In the context of FMEA, Bahr et al. \cite{bahr2025knowledge} also combined FMEA KGs with RAG to retrieve semantically related fault causes, demonstrating higher reusability than direct worksheet search.
 These advances highlight RAG's strength in dealing with linguistic variability across fault descriptions.
 However, because retrieval is largely based on general language-level similarity, such methods cannot adequately capture the conceptual differences unique to manufacturing systems or the sequential dependencies among processes, which are critical for consistent causal reasoning in manufacturing.